 Additional Average Handle Time (AHT) Resources

-- Hit the AHT Sweet Spot: Calculating average handle time is essential to call center optimization, evaluating agent performance, and ongoing training.
-However, just measuring AHT is not enough, effective average handle time analysis requires companies to find the optimal balance between total number of calls to the center, number of calls handled per agent, and average handle time.
+- Hit the AHT Sweet Spot: Calculating average handle time is essential for call center optimization, evaluating agent performance, and ongoing training.
+However, just measuring AHT is not enough.
+Effective average handle time analysis requires companies to find the optimal balance between total number of calls to the center, number of calls handled per agent, and average handle time.
 When looking at the time an agent requires to solve customers problems, mapping all relevant metrics together allows companies to determine an area we call the AHT sweet spot—where the costs of doing business positively align to outcomes and drive desired customer behaviors.

-- Customer Service Metrics and KPI Calculator: Use this plug-and-play excel workbook of pre-made calculator templates to help your CX Leaders easily track key call center metrics, and learn how to calculate AHT, CSAT, NPS, FCR, and a whole lot more.
+- Customer Service Metrics, KPIs, and AHT Calculator: Use this plug-and-play excel workbook of pre-made calculator templates to help your CX Leaders easily track key call center metrics.
+Learn how to calculate AHT, CSAT, NPS, FCR, and a whole lot more.

 - 3 Steps to Optimize Contact Center Employee Performance: In many industries, high-performing contact center associates are critical to organizational success.
-These employees are often the front lines of your business, the voice of your organization answering customer calls and resolving customer issues.
+These employees are often the front lines of your business and the voice of your organization answering customer calls and resolving customer issues.
 In this article, learn about AHT calculation, including how optimizing total talk time, total hold time, and after call work can improve overall contact center employee performance.